SERENGETI NATIONAL PARK

-Serengeti National Park is without a doubt the most popular wildlife sanctuary on the planet.
+Serengeti National Park is without a doubt is the most popular wildlife sanctuary on the planet.
 Unrivaled for its normal magnificence and logical worth, it has the best convergence of plains game in Africa.
 The Serengeti National Park in Tanzania was established in 1952.
-The park is located some 320 km toward the northwest of Arusha lying in a high plateau between the Ngorongoro highlands and the Kenya/ Tanzania border, and extending almost to Lake Victoria to the west.
-Aptly named “endless plains” by the Maasai people, you immediately experience this vastness as you enter the southeastern plains of the park from Ngorongoro.
-It is home to the best wildlife spectacle on the planet – the incredible movement of wildebeest and zebra.
+It is home to the best wildlife spectacle Ngorongoro highlands and the Kenya/ Tanzania border, and extending almost to Lake Victoria to the west.
+Aptly named “endless plains” by the Maasai people, you immediately experience this vastness as you enter the southeastern plains of the park from Ngorongoro. on the planet — the incredible movement of wildebeest and zebra.

 Wildlife in Serengeti National park